-We’re reading from the Gospel of Luke on Sundays this new liturgical year.
-(C) If you’re just beginning to read the scriptures you may find Luke’s Gospel a good place to start.
-It’s the longest of the gospels and is followed by the Acts of the Apostles, also written by Luke.
-Together they present a magnificent picture of the life of Jesus followed by the life of the early church.
+The Feast of St. Luke is October 18th.
+If you’re beginning to read the New Testament Luke’s Gospel is a good place to start; it’s the longest of the gospels, followed by the Acts of the Apostles, also written by Luke.
+Together they present a magnificent picture of the life of Jesus, which continues in the life of the church.

-His gospel provides many of the readings for the various liturgical feasts we celebrate in the church, for example most of the stories of Jesus’ early life recalled during the Christmas season.
+Luke’s gospel provides many of the readings for the various liturgical feasts we celebrate yearly in the church, for example most of the stories of Jesus’ early life recalled during the Christmas season.

 Like other evangelists, Luke’s gospel has its own plan.
-In his commentary on the gospel, Luke Timothy Johnson speaks of Luke’s positive outlook on the world.
+In his commentary on Luke’s gospel, for example, Luke Timothy Johnson speaks of Luke’s positive outlook on the world.

 “Luke-Acts is positive toward the world, not only as God’s creation but also as the arena of history and human activity.
 It is perhaps the least apocalyptic of the NT writings, and the least sectarian.
 Not only is Luke relatively unconcerned about the end time, his historical narrative bestows value on time itself.
 Luke is also generally approving of those outside the Christian movement.
 Outsiders-not counting the Jewish opponents who are not outsiders at all– are generally regarded as reasonable and open-minded, which is a high compliment paid by apologetic literature.”
 (The Gospel of Luke, Liturgical Press, Collegeville, Md.
 1991)

-That’s good advice for times like ours when enormous problems confront our world and clear solutions and grand designs are nowhere to be found.
-We can’t even pass a national budget.
-We can fall into pessimism (a form of spiritual sleep) and lose hope.
+Isn’t that good advice for times like ours when enormous problems confront our world and clear solutions and grand designs are nowhere to be found?
+We can so easily fall into pessimism (a form of spiritual sleep) and lose hope.